stu-gee/tf-multiple-envs/terragrunt/README.md

 1. Terragrunt offers a way to configure the backend for all your Terraform modules in a standardized, centralized way, that all minimizes code duplication.

 2. A `terragrunt.hcl` file exists at the root of our `live` directory which uses regex and locals to grab the environment name and dynamically create a backend bucket for our Terraform state file.

+3. Inside our original `terragrunt.hcl` files that exist in each child/environment directory we add some code to include the parent configuration with the proper values updated for uniqueness.

+## Using different modules

+1. Nothing too fancy here.
+Inside our `terragrunt.hcl` file we just add the appropriate source.